-GPHA is the first to come to our aid after floods – Keta Chiefs, MCE
+GPHA is the first to come to our aid after floods – Keta chiefs, MCE

 He said several communities within the Keta area have been severely impacted and requires urgent dsupport, urging corporate Ghana and individuals who are touched by their plight to step forward and lend a helping hand.

+He explained that the Authority was touched by the plight and suffering of the people in the affected communities, hence, the decision to make the donation.

 In a similar move, GPHA has donated several relief items to flood victims in Battor.
 The items, 200 bags of rice, 100 cartons of soap, 100 bags of sugar, 100 cartons of Canned Mackerel, 100 boxes of powdered soap, 50 boxes of oil and 800 packs of sachet water were presented to the Member of Parliament for North Tongu, Hon.
-Samuel Okudzeto Ablakwa, by Malik Adams, A Senior Marketing and Corporate Affairs Officer at the Authority.
+Samuel Okudzeto Ablakwa, by Mrs. Abena Serwaa Opoku Fosu, the Marketing and Public Affairs Manager of the Port of Tema, with assistance from Mr. Malik Adams, a Senior Marketing and Corporate Affairs Officer at the Authority.